tim-butterworth/promises/README.md

 - a strange little javascript object with a 'then' and 'catch' functions
 - a pipe
 - a container
-- a way of taming callbacks
+- a way to tame callbacks
 - a way to sequence asynchronous actions
 - something to do some weird tricks with
 - almost a monad

 ### What is Async Await?

-- lies
+- lies (secretly promises)
-- no one wants it
-- secretly promises
+- interesting interactions with loops